For-Hives/forhives-base/template/README.md

 - [ ] Change the font in styles/globals.css
 - [ ] replace the url in the next.config.js
 - [ ] replace the theme colors in tailwind.config.js
-- [ ] configure your renovate in your github repo / account
+- [ ] configure your renovate bot in your github repo / account
+- [ ] lets go to dev your project !

 ## Other options
 - [ ] Add bruno if you need to call an API and you don't want to use postman (and share the confs)